android-password-store/kage/README.md

 kage is a work-in-progress implementation of the [age encryption protocol] for Kotlin/JVM and Android.
 The [reference Go implementation] and the third-party [Rust implementation] are being used as reference for the development of the library.

+The minimum supported Android version is API 26, and the minimum supported Java version is 11.

 ## Download

 An initial alpha release is available on [Maven Central]